Master of Arts in East Asian Languages and Cultures

 The Department of East Asian Languages and Cultures (EALC) is the only department in Kansas offering a regular program of instruction in the languages, literatures, and cultures of East Asia.

-The EALC Thesis M.A. program trains students who will devote themselves to becoming effective links between the Far East and the United States.
+The EALC M.A. program trains students who will devote themselves to becoming effective links between the Far East and the United States.
 Students concentrate in Chinese, Japanese, Korean, or East Asian Cultures, usually entering the program with at least two years of college-level language.
-The program typically takes two years to complete, including the defense of a required Master's thesis.
+The program typically takes two years to complete, including the defense of a Master's thesis or portfolio.

 FLAS Fellowships